The Community College of Rhode Island offers financial assistance to students who

 - Pell Grant

-- A federal grant awarded when the student does not have a B.S./B.A. degree equivalent.
+- A federal grant awarded when the student does not have a B.S./B.A. degree or equivalent.

 Awards are based on students’ enrollment status and their expected family contribution.